Tuesday, 26 December 2017

 Treaty of Waitangi

 After our tour we went to the nearby Maori meeting house for a bit of culture.
 This took the form of a haka; a type of ancient Māori war dance traditionally used on the battlefield, as well as when groups came together in peace.
 We quickly elected Jamie as the leader of our tribe and he had to square up to one of the Maori men, who did a rather fearsome dance.
-Jamie then had to make an impromptu speech of peace which he did very well, and the Maoris all sang and jigged about (extremely skilfully) while doing their signature staring and sticking their tongues out.
-All good fun, followed by a delicious savoury muffin in the café!
+Jamie then had to make an impromptu speech of peace which he did very well, and the Maoris all sang and danced about (extremely skilfully) while doing their signature staring and sticking their tongues out.
+This was fascinating, followed by a delicious savoury muffin in the café!

 We went downstairs to The Gables Restaurant for dinner later and our meal was yummy despite a slight scare involving Jamie, his mild allergy to shellfish and a mussel in batter of which he ate half without realising what it was.
-Nothing too serious transpired I'm glad to say
+Nothing too serious transpired I'm glad to say, and the restaurant staff were very apologetic and concerned.

 From Whitianga to Russell

-Wednesday was a big driving day for us - about six hours not including stops - because we decided to head to the very north of New Zealand for the last three days of our holiday.
+Wednesday was a big driving day for us - about six hours not including stops - because we had decided to head to the very north of New Zealand for the last three days of our holiday.
 We facilitated this by setting off reasonably early and breaking the journey a couple of times for coffee and lunch.
-Our coffee stop was at the Buggers Café where Aisling and I took some amusing photos of ourselves.
+Our coffee stop was at the amusingly named Buggers Café.
 Our route then took us right through Auckland and over the bridge to the north.
 We had a leisurely stop for lunch at the Brick Bay Winery Restaurant at Snells Brach.
 It was in a beautiful glass building overlooking a small lake.
-The lunch was delicious and James, Jamie and Aisling also did a wine tasting.
+The lunch was delicious and the others also did a wine tasting.
 After this relaxing break I did the next bit of driving towards Russell.
 There was a wee ferry crossing just before we arrived at the seaside village.
 Our apartment is absolutely gorgeous; it's above the Gables restaurant right on the front and is very spacious on two levels with French windows leading out to a balcony overlooking the beach.
 Jamie ordered in Thai food for dinner and we watched The Hobbit.
 It was so exciting to see Hobbiton on screen just as we saw it a few days ago!

 Burnt Bot Beach